Illectrility/probify/README.md

 You could simulate a million rolls and estimate probabilities, but this is **slow and inaccurate**.
 This program **computes the exact probabilities** using math, not brute force.
 No randomness involved.

 # web version
-If you don't want to run the code yourself, you can use this very barebones web version I made: https://illectrility.github.io/probify-web/
+If you don't want to run the code yourself, you can use this web version: https://illectrility.github.io/probify-web/

 # installation